Idlez/IntentionallyVulnerable/README.md

 # IntentionallyVulnerable
-A docker compose of a number of open source intentionally vulnerable applications.
+A docker Compose file for a number of open source intentionally vulnerable applications.
 Full credit goes to the respective authors

 **Included**